 A planned Anglo-Saxon town, Ashwell has a range of vernacular buildings which are dominated by the impressive 14th century St Mary’s Church.
 A market town at the time of the Domesday Survey of 1086 the street pattern still indicates where the market place was.
 During the medieval period the village stagnated and is one of the reasons for the wealth of timber-framed buildings to be found when walking down the High Street.

-Today the village is home to about 1,700 people and is a hub of activity.
-The shops and services cater of most daily needs and include a small supermarket, a butcher, a baker, a chemist, a post office, hairdressers, an estate agent and a florist.
+Today the village is home to about 1,800 people and is a hub of activity.
+The shops and services cater for most daily needs and include a general store, a butcher, a baker, a chemist, a garage for petrol, repairs and MOTs, two hairdressers, two beauticians and an outreach post office on three days a week.
+There is also an estate agent, a jeweller,and an art gallery and picture framer.
 There is a doctor’s surgery and a dental surgery.
-Spiritual needs are catered for by a church, two chapels and three pubs.
+Spiritual needs are catered for by a church, two chapels and there are three pubs.

-Cultural life is active.
-Ashwell Festival caters for music although there are concerts at other times of the year, Seven Springs Gallery, in its new premises, provides exhibitions of painting, pottery, prints and sculpture.
-Ashwell Village Museum is a place to see artefacts, photographs and documents relating to the history of the settlement, while Ashwell Education Services provides research into the history of the parish and people who lived in it.
-Ashwell Primary School enrols children not only from Ashwell but also the neighbouring villages.
+Cultural life is active and the annual Ashwell Festival caters for music with other concerts during the year, Ashwell Primary School enrols children from the village and the neighbouring area.
 Ashwell Playgroup and Ashwell Toddler Groups cater for those too young for school.
-Besides these there are a number of active societies which flourish: the Women’s Institute, Ashwell Theatre Club, Ashwell Horticultural Society, 4th Thursday Club, St. Mary’s Church Choir, Cub Scouts, Girl Guides and Brownies.
+Besides these there are a number of active societies which flourish: the Women’s Institute, Ashwell Theatre Club, Ashwell Horticultural Society, St. Mary’s Church Choir, Cub Scouts, Girl Guides and Brownies, etc.

 For those interested in sport there are cricket, football, and tennis clubs.